- 19 Jun 2025

 Overview

-It’s often necessary to be able to identify your users to show content that is relevant to them.
+It’s necessary to identify your users to show relevant content.
 When creating a custom rule to identify a user or language in your application, you need to define the following:

-Where does Whatfix get unique identification data from?
+Where does Whatfix get the unique identification data from?

 The processor enables you to parse the fetched value using JSON or String Operations.